Qiangest/PolyU-Thesis-Template/README.md

 # PolyU-Thesis-Template

-A latex template for the thesis of PolyU.
+A latex template for the thesis of The Hong Kong Polytechnic University.

 [Here](Thesis_template.pdf) is a pdf exmaple.